TLe2023/CarPricePrediction/README.md

 **Next steps:**

 The project can be continued with further optimizing the performance of the models.
-Some examples are: use Lasso as the feature selector and/or apply additional and different algorithms.
-In addition, special or unique features to distinguish antique cars (which yield a high value) were not observed in this dataset and can be added.
+Some examples are: using Lasso as the feature selector and/or applying additional and different algorithms.
+In addition, special or unique features to distinguish antique cars (which yield a high value) were not observed in this dataset and can be considered to be added.

 ## 10. Jupyter Notebook